joshbduncan/AiCommandPalette/README.md

 !["Built-In Tools"](/images/workflow-builder.png)

-The simple workflow above takes your current selection of objects, blends them together, opens the blend options dialog so you can make any necessary adjustments, then expands your blend, and saves your file for web using an action.
+The simple workflow above takes your current selection of objects, blends them together, opens the blend options dialog so you can make any necessary adjustments, then expands your blend, and saves your file for the web using an action.

 ## Settings

 You can access the settings for Ai Command Palette by selecting the "Command Palette Settings..." option (or via search).
-Most settings are self explanatory but I'll cover a few here to try and makes things clear.
+Most settings are self explanatory but I'll cover a few here to try and make things clear.

 ### Workflows Needing Attention...